 The tagline should always appear within quotation marks or in bold whenever it is used in body copy.
 For the sake of clarity, replacing the periods with a comma is acceptable when using the tagline in a sentence.
 The periods can also be dropped when using "Great Faces, Great Places" in a graphic lockup.
+Standalone uses, such as with website headlines, will utilize the periods.
 See page 25.